Barter: Organized barter (retail barter)

-Since the 1930s, organized barter has been a common type of barter where company's join a barter organization (barter company) which serves as a hub to exchange goods and services without money as a medium of exchange.
+Since the 1930s, organized barter has been a common type of barter where companies join a barter organization (barter company) which serves as a hub to exchange goods and services without money as a medium of exchange.
 Similarly to brokerage houses, barter company facilitates the exchange of goods and services between member companies, allowing members to acquire goods and services by providing their own as payment.

 Member companies are required to sign a barter agreement with the barter company as a condition of their membership.
 In turn, the barter company provides each member with the current levels of supply and demand for each good and service which can be purchased or sold in the system.
 These transactions are mediated by barter authorities of the member companies.
 The barter member companies can then acquire their desired goods or services from another member company within a predetermined time.
 Failure to deliver the good or service within the fixed time period results in the debt being settled in cash.
 Each member company pays an annual membership fee and purchase and sales commission outlined in the contract.

 Organized barter increases liquidity for member companies as it mitigates the requirement of cash to settle transactions, enabling sales and purchases to be made with excess capacity or surplus inventory.
 Additionally, organized barter facilitates competitive advantage within industries and sectors.
 Considering the quantity of transactions depending on the supply-demand balance of the goods and services within the barter organization, member companies tend to face minimal competition within their own operating sector.